MicrosoftDocs/power-platform/power-platform/developer/cli/reference/solution.md

 #### `--path` `-p`

 Path to solution zip file.
 If not specified, assumes the current folder is a cdsproj project.
+If `SolutionPackageType` in cdsproj file is set to `Both`, the managed solution is used by default.

 #### `--publish-changes` `-pc`